-FDLE serves as the State Administering Agency (SAA) for multiple U.S. Department of Justice (DOJ) grant programs, including the Edward Byrne Memorial Justice Assistance Grant and the Residential Substance Abuse Treatment program grant and has extensive experience with subaward management.
-FDLE has been assigned as the certified Fiscal Agent for the 2018 PSN grants by the U.S. Attorney.
+The Florida Department of Law Enforcement (FDLE), Office of Criminal Justice Grants (OCJG) serves as the State Administering Agency (SAA) for multiple U.S. Department of Justice (DOJ) grant programs, including the Edward Byrne Memorial Justice Assistance Grant and the Residential Substance Abuse Treatment program grant and has extensive experience with subaward management.
+FDLE has been assigned as the certified Fiscal Agent for the 2019 PSN grants by the U.S. Attorney.